-Automatic off mode
+· Automatic off mode

-If automatic interior lighting control (3) is deactivated, thereby activating automatic off mode, the passenger compartment will be continuously illuminated (dimmed).
+If automatic interior lighting control () is deactivated, thereby activating automatic off mode, the passenger compartment will be continuously illuminated (dimmed).

-When the bus function is activated, the modes can be selected via button (s) that switches passenger compartment lighting on/off.
+When the bus function is activated, the modes can be selected via button () that switches passenger compartment lighting on/off.
 Passenger compartment lighting will then be deactivated completely.
-When button (s) is pressed again to switch passenger compartment lighting on/off, the bus function will again be in one of the modes.
+When button () is pressed again to switch passenger compartment lighting on/off, the bus function will again be in one of the modes.

-- If automatic off mode was not previously activated, either driving or stop mode will be active. - (i) The bus function can be operated independently of button (a) that switches passenger compartment lighting on/off.
-The passenger compartment lighting must not be switched on beforehand. - To deactivate the bus function: press button o .
+- If automatic interior lighting control () was previously activated, automatic off mode will be inactive again. - If automatic off mode was not previously activated, either driving or stop mode will be active. - (i) The bus function can be operated independently of button (s) that switches passenger compartment lighting on/off.
+The passenger compartment lighting must not be switched on beforehand. - To deactivate the bus function: press button 1.